YuetongLiu/Forcasting_on_Stock/README.md

 # Prophet_Forecasting
-Forecating DAX trends in EuStock
+Forcasting DAX trends in EuStock using prophet

+There are three major section in the program

+- Data Cleaning
+- Exploratory Data Analysis
+- Model Design